 The basic problem with first-past-the-post is that the overall results have little relationship to the popular vote.

-First-past-the-post is a winner-take-all system, which is not designed to create a Parliament that reflects how people voted.
-As we can see below, the overall results in Parliament are not what voters wanted.
+First past the post is a winner-take-all system, which is not designed to create a Parliament that reflects how people voted.

-Voters for some parties got a lot more representation than their popular support warranted.
-Others got very little representation.
+Voters for some parties get a lot more representation than their popular support warranted.

-Swing Ridings: A few voters in a few “swing ridings” can decide the results – so politicians focus most of their time and efforts there.
+In a winner-take-all voting system like first past the post, a handful of voters in a few of these “swing ridings” can decide the results of an election.
+That’s why politicians and parties focus most of their time and efforts on those ridings.

-Safe Seats: Many seats are “safe seats” where the same party could run a lamppost and win, allowing parties to routinely ignore voters in those ridings.
+Safe Seats: Many seats are “safe seats” where the same party could run a lamppost and win.
+This means parties can mostly ignore voters in those ridings.

-Policy Lurch: When governments flip back and forth from one 39% majority to another, policies can shift drastically, with one party undoing the work of the previous party.
+Policy Lurch: When governments flip back and forth from one 39% “majority” to another, policies can shift drastically.
+Often, one party cancels and reverses the work of the previous party.

-Adversarial Politics: Since elections are a winner-take-all contest in each riding, and the attainable goal is a majority government where a single party in power doesn’t need to listen to anyone else, elections can be nasty and cooperation in Parliament is the exception rather than the norm.
+Adversarial Politics: Elections are a winner-take-all contest in each riding.
+The goal is a “majority” government where a single party in power doesn’t need to listen to anyone else.
+This means that elections can be nasty and cooperation between parties in Parliament is the exception rather than the norm.